-Display screens located in different locations (floors, buildings, campuses, towns, or even countries) can be managed and monitored remotely from a centralized location.
+Building a Digital Signage System involves 4 simple steps.
+It includes a large flat panel display screen, a digital signage player, and cloud-based, content management software.
+Screens located in different locations (floors, buildings, campuses, towns, or even countries) can be managed remotely from a centralized location.

 The signage player is connected to the internet wirelessly or via an ethernet cable, and to the display screen using the HDMI (or DVI) cable.